josephjaspers/blackcat_tensors/README.md

 # Documentation
 Author: Joseph Jaspers

 BlackCat_Tensors (BCT) is a highly efficient Matrix library designed for NeuralNetwork construction.
-BCT is designed to support GPU computing (CUDA) and CPU multi-threading (OpenMP).BCT focuses on delivering a high-level framework with low-level performance.
+BCT is designed to support GPU computing (CUDA) and CPU multi-threading (OpenMP).
+BCT focuses on delivering a high-level framework with low-level performance.

 #### Setup:
 BCT is a header only library that supports compilation with the NVCC and G++ BCT does not support any default BLAS routines, and must be linked with an apropriate BLAS library.
 Setting up simply requires adding the BlackCat_Tensors your path and including "BlackCat_Tensors.h"